 Green tea has anti-aging and antioxidant benefits that can help postpone signs of skin aging, for example, sagging skin, sun damage, age spots, fine lines, and wrinkles.

-The polyphenols in green tea help neutralize free radicals, harming the skin and intensifying the aging process.
+The polyphenols in green tea help neutralize free radicals, harming the skin and intensifying aging.

 10. Secures against Sun Damage

-Green tea can even shield your skin from hurtful bright (UV) beams of the sun.
+Green tea can even shield your skin from the sun's hurtful bright (UV) beams.
 The tannic corrosive, theobromine, and polyphenols in green tea can help calm and soothe sunburned skin by neutralizing the harm from exposure to UV light.

-A recent report published in the Biochemical and Biophysical Research Communications diary found that EGCG in green tea keeps a skin disease called melanoma by restraining qualities that initiate aggravation.
+A recent report published in the Biochemical and Biophysical Research Communications diary found that EGCG in green tea keeps a melanoma skin disease by restraining qualities that initiate aggravation.

 Other Benefits